Learning Outcomes

 - Identify the relevant legal test: substantial grounds to believe the defendant will fail to surrender.

-- Present a case theory that focuses on recent changes (steady employment, family ties) to show risk is low.
+- Present a case theory focusing on current stability (employment, family ties, verified address) to show risk is low.

-- Explain previous failures (youth, mistake, now distant in time) and show how present circumstances are different.
+- Explain previous failures (youth, misunderstanding, now distant in time) and evidence present circumstances are different.

 Exam Warning